- Types of Economic Systems

 - Step #3: Now, work out the denominator of the formula which represents the percentage change in price.
 It is arrived at by dividing the difference of final and initial prices (P1 – P0) by summation of the final and initial prices (P1 + P0) i.e. (P1 – P0) / (P1 + P0).

-- Step #4: Finally, the price elasticity of supply is calculated by dividing the expression in Step 2 by expression in Step 3 as shown below.
+- Step #4: Finally, this is calculated by dividing the expression in Step 2 by expression in Step 3 as shown below.

 Example of Price Elasticity of Supply